-Following a thorough review of the substantial planning history for the application site and wider caravan park it is clear that the Planning formally determined appeal has via APP/N2535/X/13/2205963 (as detailed above) that the application site and more land beyond it to the north west is able to operate as a touring caravan site without restriction on the number of tourers that may be stationed on the site.
+Following a thorough review of the substantial planning history for the application site and wider caravan park it is clear that the Planning Inspectorate has formally determined via appeal reference APP/N2535/X/13/2205963 (as detailed above) that the application site and more land beyond it to the north west is able to operate as a touring caravan site without restriction on the number of tourers that may be stationed on the site.
 The current proposal entails 79no. static caravans and 109no. touring caravans are proposed.
 This is a significant and very strong fall-back position for the applicant.
 If the current application were refused based on the visual or character impact of additional caravans, the applicant could allow more caravans on the site than are currently proposed without the need for planning permission.